canturk/qmtoolbox/README.md

 # qmtoolbox
-Simulation ToolBox for Quadrature Measurement of Harmonic Oscillator using Qubit
+Simulation ToolBox for Quadrature Measurement of Quantum Harmonic Oscillator using Qubit

  1. INTRODUCTION